Tamupiwa/memrest/README.md

 ***Serializer -> Access Policy -> Models/Scoped Queryset --> Viewset -> Service***

-This design template allows for developers to build REST API's while maintaining a seperation of concerns for all layers of code.
+This design template allows anyone to build REST API's while maintaining a seperation of concerns for all layers of code.

 ## Dependencies
 - django